Anonyfox/meteor-scrape/lib/parse-feed.coffee.md

     cheerio = Npm.require "cheerio"
     franc = Npm.require "franc"

-Instead of real XML parsing, just use cheerio for this task, this way efficient CSS3 selectorss can be used instead of nasty XPaths or fragile RegExps!
+Instead of "real" XML handling, just use [cheerio](https://github.com/cheeriojs/cheerio) for this task, this way efficient CSS3 selectorss can be used instead of nasty XPaths or fragile RegExps!

     @ParseFeed =
       run: (xml) ->